httptoolkit/httptoolkit-website/src/docs/reference/intercept-page.md

 When you select this option, it'll start scanning for potential targets.
 Once you select a target it'll turn green and show a tick if interception was successful.

-This option requires JDK v9+, and it's only enabled if a suitable Java version is available.
+This option supports targets running on JVM 8 and later, and requires JDK v9+ to be available to HTTP Toolkit.
+It's only enabled if a suitable Java version is found.
 HTTP Toolkit looks for Java versions by testing the version of `java` in your `$PATH`, testing the Java version referenced by `$JAVA_HOME` (if any) and testing the version referenced by the `/usr/libexec/java_home` helper on Mac.

+You can also intercept JVM processes by launching them from an intercepted terminal (see "Fresh Terminal" or "Existing Terminal" above).
+In that case, just a v8+ JVM is required.

 ### Anything